Sleep Apnea Overview

 Sleep Apnea Diagnosis

 A proper diagnosis is import for you to continue living your best life.
 Your physician will begin by evaluating your symptoms and sleep history.
 Typically, your partner’s input is very important on this.
 From here, your physician will make plans for you to take a home sleep study home or will schedule you for an appointment at the sleep lab.
 Overnight monitoring will allow your physician to watch your breathing and body functions while you are asleep.
 During a nocturnal polysomnography, you are hooked up to equipment that will monitor your heart, lungs, brain activity, movement, and breathing patterns.
 During a home sleep study, your heart rate, breathing patterns, airflow, and blood oxygen levels will be monitored.
-Test results are usually given back the next day.
+Test results are usually given back within a week.
 From here, your physician can begin with a proper treatment plan.

 Sleep Apnea Treatments